BieremaBoyzProgramming/chessRating/README.txt

 you are using an extracted version of the application rather than using the file directly out of the ZIP file.

+If you modify a file after loading it with the application, the application can retrieve the updated file, but the method varies across browsers.
+One option is to refresh the page and then re-select the files to be loaded.
+Alternatively, Internet Explorer and Firefox update the files if the user reselects them from the file browser field; Chrome and Edge do not do this unless the user deselects the modified file and then reselects it.
+Firefox makes it the easiest; simply refresh the page, and the same files will be re-loaded automatically.

-There is a known issue that occasionally causes an error when loading a new file in place of another.
-As a workaround, if you want to change the file that is being viewed (or see updates to it), refresh the page (or on Firefox, close the tab and load the page again).
+Since Firefox does not automatically deselect files when you refresh the page, if you want to deselect the rating file, you have to close the tab and open the page again.